derekwaynecarr/kubernetes/docs/proposals/kubelet-systemd.md

 ### Ability to distinguish user-reserved from system-reserved

 It is impractical to assume that all operators will never have to SSH into machines to debug their own agents on the system.
-On `systemd` environments, user sessions are tracked in `user.slice`.
+On `systemd` environments with `pam_systemd`, user sessions are tracked in `user.slice`.
 This slice is not currently being monitored by the `kubelet`, and the `kubelet` is not allowing any amount of reservation to be made for this `slice` to restrict operator action when directly on the node.
 In future iterations of this specification, we may want to introduce reserving a specific amount of resource on the node for this need separate from `--system-reserved` especially